bkil/gemiweb0/doc/js-choices.md

 * Restriction: only integers supported and the special value of `NaN`
 * Reason: too complex to implement and potentially increases memory use and more difficult to optimize. `NaN` is desirable to detect error conditions of standard functions.

-### String conversion by +
+### Automatic ToString conversion

+* Verdict: partial
+* Restriction: only allowed for concatenation by `+`
-* Verdict: expected by users, but removing it would be hardening
+* Reason: expected by users, but would be beneficial to forbid
-* Drawbacks: can often cause bugs if working on values of unforseen types
+* Drawbacks: can often cause bugs if working on values of unforeseen types
-* Incidence: high
+* Incidence rate: high
-* Implementation complexity: trivial, assuming toString is already available
+* Implementation complexity: trivial, assuming `String()` is already available, high if had to make standard library conforming
-* Workaround: invoke Object.prototype.toString()
+* Workaround: invoke the `String()` function

 ### Unicode

 * Verdict: partially supported
 * Restrictions: String indexing may iterate on UTF8 instead of UCS-2.
 May assume that the HTML and JS source are all encoded as UTF8.
-* Use case: must be able to process input in extant human languages in a way that should work in a way equivalent to extant web browsers.
+* Use cases: must be able to process input in extant human languages in a way that should work in a way equivalent to extant web browsers.

 ### Operator precedence in expressions